mogita/todo-backend-express-knex/docs/technical-design.md

 - **As an organization administrator**, I want to see team workload distribution so I can balance assignments
 - **As a team member**, I want to see my personal productivity metrics so I can improve my efficiency

+#### Billing & Subscription Management
+- **As an organization administrator**, I want to select a subscription plan so that I can access features appropriate for my team's needs
+- **As an organization administrator**, I want to manage payment methods so that I can control how my organization is billed
+- **As an organization administrator**, I want to view billing history so that I can track expenses and plan budgets
+- **As an organization administrator**, I want to download invoices so that I can submit them for reimbursement or accounting
+- **As an organization administrator**, I want to upgrade or downgrade my subscription so that I can adjust to changing team needs

 #### Integrations
 - **As a user**, I want to integrate with calendar applications so task deadlines appear in my schedule
 - **As a user**, I want to integrate with communication tools like Slack so I can receive notifications there